Cpmjaguar1234/nova/README.md

 - This tool is designed for learning and practice purposes only
 - Use responsibly and ethically
 - Always verify answers and understand the underlying concepts
+- If you have an issue or question, please report it in the Issues section

 ## License